intro-graphics/team-project-untitled/README.md

 The downward acceleration of blocks when pressed down button will be based on the real world acceleration.
 Two kinds of different accelerations could be applied by pressing 'switch drop style' button in control panel.
 The effect of Physics-based simulation is presented below with a gif image.
 #### Acceleration of falling blocks
 <img src="https://github.com/intro-graphics/team-project-untitled/raw/master/assets/physics.gif" alt="gameplay" width="350"/>

+## Acknowledgement
+Thanks for Prof. Law, TA.
+Guo, and TA.
+Lu for helpng us during the project development!

 ## References
 [Softbody Tetris](www.youtube.com/watch?v=RfNlhw8FK74)